 - For the Masa Dough:

-- 6 green bananas (or substitute both with yuca)
+- 6 green plantains (or substitute both with yuca)

 - 1 tablespoon salt

-- 1 teaspoon achiote oil (or enough to reach desired consistency)
+- 1 teaspoon achiote oil, or more to reach desired consistency

 - 2 tablespoons recaito